ecoffey/Bebop/README.md

-Bebop is an effort to explore some of the ideas that make Django a flexible and fun web framework using Asp.net and C#.
-The source code can be found at [http://github.com/ecoffey/Bebop](http://github.com/ecoffey/Bebop "github")
+# Introduction

+Bebop is a opinionated .Net web framework.
+It currently lives at [http://github.com/ecoffey/Bebop](http://github.com/ecoffey/Bebop "github").

+# The Opinions

+It makes two key decisions to quickly get a project off the ground:

+* Autofac :  Bebop is built on the excellent Inversion of Control Container, Autofac.
+* NHaml :  NHaml is a .Net port of the Haml markup language.
+It helps to keep views clean, concise and obvious.

-# Overview
+# The Players

-* Resource: A Resource maps to one URL and must implement at least one of the http verbs (get, put, post, delete).
-This design allows Resources to stay concise and targeted.
-* Template: This could be anything from asp.net mvc style .aspx pages, to any other templating engine
-* Model: This is intentionally left open for people to implement differently.
-My recommendation is a combination of NHibernate and FluentNHibernate

-Like Django, in Bebop a particular web site is really a composition of applications held together with a little bit of config glue.

-In Bebop a typical web project serves to host the Templates and config glue.
-The web project references class library Applications.
-An application is a collection of Resources and URL mappings

-Bebop embeds Autofac to automatically create Dependency Injected Resources to serve up Requests.
-Bebop Applications are also given a chance to register things in the container when the app first loads.
-This allows Resources to just declare what they need from Context and get on with life.
+* Resource : A Resource is a class that represents, well, a Resource!
+It must implement at least one of the HTTP Verbs (Get, Put, Post, Delete) to really be useful to anyone.
+Furthermore because Bebop is built on Autofac when a request comes in the Resouce to handle it is resolved by the IoC Container.
+This means a Resource can just declare what it needs to get work done and get on with life.

+* Application : In Bebop an Application is a collection of related Resources, and also where URLs are mapped to the Resource that will handle them.
+Again, Autofac is leveraged so that when an Application is loaded all the Resources are automatically registered in the Container, and the Application itself can register needed dependicies as well.

+* Project : The Project in Bebop is the actual Website.
+It is where Applications are loaded and rooted at a particular URL, and where the Views live.